Mister-Jam/PitchPerfect/README.md

 # PitchPerfect
-A remake of Udacity's Pitch-Perfect Application programmatically
+A remake of Udacity's Pitch-Perfect Application programmatically using MVVM and delegation